Aptauja ilgs līdz 23. oktobrim.

-1. Noise measurements shall be taken in order to determine the noise level in the environment, as well as to determine the effect of noise on a person and the hearing thereof.
-In taking noise measurements the noise level characteristics appropriate to the environment shall be utilised.
+1. Noise measurements shall be taken in order to determine the noise level in the environment, and also to determine the effect of noise on a person and the hearing thereof.
+In taking noise measurements, the noise level characteristics appropriate to the environment shall be utilised.

 2. This Annex prescribes the procedures for measuring: